Beliavsky/Fortran-code-on-GitHub/README.md

 [f2py-with-derived-types](https://github.com/Nicholaswogan/f2py-with-derived-types): demonstrates how to use f2py with Fortran derived types with type-bound procedures, by Nick Wogan

+[FarrayInterop](https://github.com/AshLink95/FarrayInterop): header-only library that allows the use of Fortran arrays in C++, by AshLink

 [fckit](https://github.com/ecmwf/fckit): Fortran toolkit for interoperating Fortran with C/C++, from ecmwf

 [Fcpp](https://github.com/ivan-pi/Fcpp): seamless interoperability between C++ containers and Fortran arrays, by Ivan Pribec.
 Two classes are provided, cdesc and cdesc_ptr, that act as adaptors between C++ and Fortran, helping to re-establish type and attribute safety when moving between languages.